Sergix/arm-microprocessor-simulator/README.md

 ## User Guide

-### Command-Line

-Command format: `armsim.exe [--mem <memory-size>] <elf-file>`
+`armsim.exe [--mem <memory-size>] <elf-file>`

-To launch the application from the command-line, simply navigate to the directory containing the binary and run `armsim.exe elf_file.bin`.
+To launch the application from the command-line, navigate to the directory containing the program executable and run `armsim.exe elf_file.bin`.
 By default, this loads `elf_file.bin` into a 32K block of simulated RAM and opens a window on your desktop with a scrollable memory grid.
+The initial window has a button titled **Load ELF**.
+Once you click this button, it will open up a file selection dialog where you can select your ELF binary and it will automatically load into the window.

 To specify the amount of simulated RAM, simply pass in the `--mem <memory_size>` option: `armsim.exe --mem 33768 elf_file.bin`

-### Launch

-When launching the application from your desktop environment, the initial window has a button titled **Load ELF**.
-Once you click this button, it will open up a file selection dialog where you can select your ELF binary and it will automatically load into the window.

 ## Bug Report